 Although I have a number of Alice in Wonderland party stories still to write, I’ll be spacing them out — focusing on more seasonal topics.
 But, while we’re on the subject, here’s the grapevine wreath that welcomed guests to the Unbirthday Party.

-Today, I’m excited to show you the Alice in Wonderland theme wreath I created to decorate the house for the My Favorite Things Party.
+Today, I’m excited to show you the Alice in Wonderland theme wreath I created to decorate the house for my Unbirthday Party .

-When not making party decorations, I’ve been going a little mad with Unbirthday Tea Party preparations.
+When not making party decorations, I’ve been going a little mad with preparations.

 When I saw Amber of Follow the Yellow Brick Home hosting a Tea and Roses Blog Hop, I couldn’t resist the opportunity to participate.
 So, I went through all the stuff I’ve created, and decided to share the Alice in Wonderland theme wreath.

-And, the Tea and Roses decorated wreath also makes a great Valentine’s Day decoration.
+Fit for the Queen of Hearts herself, the Tea and Roses decorated wreath also makes a great Valentine’s Day decoration

 I’ve decorated the kitchen and dining room with red heart ornaments, mini-wreaths and embellishments for Valentines Day.

-After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover just begging to be used.
+After creating a DIY Let Me Call You Sweetheart Wreath recently, there were a few red heart ornaments leftover.
 So I got myself to Michaels and picked up two more packages of eight.

-First, I incorporated the red hearts into a formal dining room tablescape with decorated chandelier.
-That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as used napkin rings.
+First, I incorporated the red hearts into a formal dining room tablescape.
+That’s when I ‘rediscovered’ red heart-shaped wreaths, previously used as napkin rings.
 Do you ever forget you have stuff?
-Or, then where you stashed it?
+Or, then where you stashed it lol?